phpsa/laravel-api-controller/README.md

 - Api Controller parameter `$defaultFields` default as `protected $defaultFields = ['*'];` - switch to include an array of fields
 - fields param in url querystring: ie `fields=id,name,age` = will only return those, this will also override the above.
-- in your response resource you can set the static::allowedFields to lock down which fields are returnable
+- in your response resource you can set the static::allowedFields to lock down which fields are returnable.
+  - This also controls which related resources are returnable.
+Include the key that is used in `$mapResources` (see "Relationships" below).
 - `addfields` and `removefields` params in url querystring will work with these.
 - Use laravel [eloquent model `$appends`](https://laravel.com/docs/6.x/eloquent-serialization#appending-values-to-json) property to automatically include custom attribute accessors.